What is Gingivitis?

 Gingivitis is a type of periodontal disease that exclusively affects the gums.
 This is a milder and often reversible condition, however, necessitates intervention from gingivitis treatment.
 Nevertheless, gingivitis can lead to periodontitis, a severe and destructive disease without professional gingivitis treatment from a dental professional.

-Many patients that suffer from gingivitis don’t experience discomfort during its earliest phases.
+Many patients that suffer from gingivitis don’t experience discomfort during their earliest phases.
 Unfortunately, as bacteria and plaque continue building, this may result in the gums becoming inflamed.
 This additionally leads patients to experience blood while brushing teeth.

 Our dentist in Miami Dr. Andres de Cardenas wants to share some further information on the causes of gingivitis, in addition to common gingivitis treatment options.

 The most common factor that contributes to gingivitis is plaque buildup as a result of poor oral hygiene.
 Some additional causes may include:

 - Poor nutrition

 If you or a loved one suffer from gum disease, this may indicate an increased risk of developing gingivitis.
 In these events, our dentist in Miami typically recommends more frequent cleanings, checkups, and potentially gingivitis treatment.